jonasacres/easysafe-doc/README.md

 ##### Oracle definitions

 ```
-// tag: Tag of an encrypted page/page tree chunk/config file
-// contents: Literal text of the encrypted file
+// allow adversary to determine if a given tag belongs to an inode table
 InodeTableOracle(tag, contents):
   isInodeTable // set true <=> the file represents the contents of a page of the inode table
   pageNum // set to page number of this inode table page if isInodeTable, else undefined
   refTag // set to the refTag of the inode table this page belongs to if isInodeTable, else undefined
   return [isInodeTable, refTag, pageNum]

+// allow adversary to craft an arbitrary encrypted page for a pre-specified distinguisher
+SuperPageEncryptionOracle(distinguisher, pageNum, pageText)

+// allow adversary to craft an arbitrary page tree chunk
+SuperPageTreeChunkEncryptionOracle(distinguisher, chunkNum, chunkText)

-// allow adversary to craft an arbitrary page as if it has knowledge of all needed keys, and also force IV selection
+// allow adversary to craft an arbitrary encrypted page; distinguisher is randomly selected and not provided to adversary
-SuperPageEncryptionOracle(inodeIdentifier, pageNum, iv, pageText):
-  tweak = inodeIdentity(64) || pageNum(64)
-  pageSymKey = deriveSubkey(rootKey=ArchiveRoot, type=CIPHER, name="page:" || tweak)
-  pageAuthKey = deriveSubkey(rootKey=SeedRoot, type=AUTH, name="page:" || tweak)

-  // The adversary of this model is allowed to override the IV in taggedEncrypt, making it deterministic.
-  return taggedEncrypt(symKey=chunkSymKey, authKey=chunkAuthKey, signPrivateKey=WritePrivateKey, iv=iv, plaintext=pageText)
+PageEncryptionOracle(pageNum, pageText)

-// allow adversary to craft an arbitrary page tree chunk as if it has knowledge of all needed keys, and also force IV selection
+// allow adversary to craft an arbitrary encrypted page tree chunk; distinguisher is randomly selected and not provided to adversary
-SuperPageTreeChunkEncryptionOracle(inodeIdentifier, chunkNum, iv, chunkText):
-  tweak = inodeIdentity(64) || chunkNum(64)
-  chunkSymKey = deriveSubkey(rootKey=ArchiveRoot, type=CIPHER, name="chunk:" || tweak)
-  chunkAuthKey = deriveSubkey(rootKey=SeedRoot, type=AUTH, name="chunk:" || tweak)

-  // The adversary of this model is allowed to override the IV in taggedEncrypt, making it deterministic.
-  return taggedEncrypt(symKey=chunkSymKey, authKey=chunkAuthKey, signPrivateKey=WritePrivateKey, iv=iv, plaintext=chunkText)
+PageTreeChunkEncryptionOracle(chunkNum, chunkText)

 ```

 \[1]: This does not extend to virtual memory dumps that may include sensitive key material.
 Nothing in this threat model should be taken to indicate that EasySafe provides security against an adversary with physical or privileged access to a peer's system while EasySafe is in operation.

 \[2]: This does not apply to key material related to the filesystem.
-Specifically, the basic adversary does not have knowledge of the passphrase, passphrase root, archive root, or any keys derived from this material.
+Specifically, the basic adversary does not have knowledge of the passphrase, `RootKey`, `FSKey`, or any keys derived from this material.

 ##### Basic adversary limitations